A Common Faith

-A Common Faith is a 1934 compilation of John Dewey's writings based on the Terry Lectures at Yale University.
-It consists of three chapters: "Religion Versus the Religious", "Faith and Its Object", and "The Human Abode of the Religious Function".
+A Common Faith is a 1934 book by the American philosopher John Dewey, based on the Terry Lectures he delivered at Yale University.
+In it, Dewey distinguishes between "religion" as organized institutions and "the religious" as a quality of human experience, arguing for a naturalistic and humanistic faith detached from supernatural doctrine.
+The book consists of three chapters: "Religion Versus the Religious", "Faith and Its Object", and "The Human Abode of the Religious Function".